[Outdated] Using Selenium Remote (Selenium Grid) with browser_use

 async with async_playwright() as p:

-# Create and customize the Playwright browser
+# Create and customize a Playwright browser

 playwright_browser = await p.chromium.launch(